 Kaya is excited to be in a role that helps hone and amplify new and existing voices in the industry.

 Shane Belcourt, Director Advisor

-	Shane Belcourt is an award-winning and Canadian Screen Awards-nominated filmmaker based in Toronto, Canada.
+Shane Belcourt is an award-winning and two-time CSA-nominated filmmaker based in Toronto, Canada.

 Colleen Alksnis, accounting

 Kelley Fry, research and clearances

 Monica Lowe, Winnipeg Film Group

 Anita Lubosch, music and sound editing

 Jon Montes, NFB